đŸŽŸïž Desert Magic | Aug 29 — Get Tickets & View Featured Chefs →Get Tickets →

 India Oven

+India Oven blends traditional Indian dĂ©cor with a homely touch.
+The interior features warm lighting, vibrant wall art, and comfortable seating, creating a relaxed dining environment.
+This setting complements the restaurant's focus on authentic Northern Indian and Punjabi cuisine, making it a local staple for over 30 years.
 The menu showcases a variety of popular dishes crafted from family recipes, including the Chicken Tikka Masala, known for its rich tomato-based sauce, and the Lamb Korma, featuring tender marinated lamb cooked with nuts and cream.
 Vegetarian options like the Saag Paneer and Channa Masala are also favorites among patrons.
-India Oven’s daily lunch buffet offers a rotating selection of these dishes, providing an opportunity to sample a range of flavors.
+India Oven's daily lunch buffet offers a rotating selection of these dishes, providing an opportunity to sample a range of flavors.

-Jewel's Noodle Kitchen (Photo credit: Jackie Tran)
+Jewel's Noodle Kitchen (Photo by Jenn Teufel Schoenberger)

 Jewel's Noodle Kitchen

-Don’t expect the saucy Americanized Chinese dishes here — this barebones eatery showcases hearty Northern Chinese meat pies and buns.
+Jewel’s Noodle Kitchen offers an unpretentious atmosphere with its simple dĂ©cor.
+Don't expect the saucy Americanized Chinese dishes here — this barebones eatery showcases hearty Northern Chinese meat pies and buns.
 Popular dishes included hand-pulled noodle soups like the Tomato Egg Noodle and Noodle with Pork Bean Sauce.
 Other favorites are the Pork & Scallion Pie, Triple Dumplings filled with pork, shrimp, and chives, and the Cold Cucumber Salad.

 JoJo's Restaurant

 JoJo’s Restaurant, located at 76 W. Washington St. in Tucson, offers a vibrant and eclectic atmosphere in the heart of the Historic Presidio District.
-The restaurant features a spacious courtyard adorned with twinkling lights, lush greenery, and a tranquil pond, creating an inviting outdoor dining experience.
-Inside, the Monsoon Room provides a cozy lounge setting with dark green walls and vintage lamps, perfect for intimate gatherings.
-Live music performances enhance the lively ambiance, making JoJo’s a popular spot for both locals and visitors.
+The restaurant features a spacious courtyard adorned with twinkling lights, lush greenery, a game area, and a tranquil pond, creating an inviting outdoor dining experience.
+Live music performances enhance the lively ambiance, making JoJo's a popular spot for both locals and visitors.
+The menu at JoJo’s showcases a fusion of Southwestern and international flavors, emphasizing fresh, locally sourced ingredients.
+The menu recently updated with more affordable options too.

 Just Kabab (Photo by Jackie Tran)